 "Oh, I will, sir."

 "I know you will.
 Now, we need to set a timetable for your lessons.
 There's a great deal to accomplish before June, so I think we should plan to meet at least twice per week.
 I'm afraid I only have Tuesday evenings and Saturday afternoons available.
-Will that be agreeable to you?" he asked.
+Will that be agreeable to you?"

 She was quiet for a moment.
 Saturday afternoons were when Quidditch matches were held.
 Meeting with her Transfiguration professor then would mean giving up not just her captaincy, but her spot on the team too.